 In the kitchen we use quality devices from CAN (3-burner gas cooker) and KISSMANN (compressor fridge)

 Power supply comes from 300 watts solar on the roof.
 Battery storage is 2 x 160 Ah in Lithium-ion technology.
 Furthermore we have a 24kg LP gas tank only for cooking.
-Heating is done with a TRUMA diesel heater.
+Heating is done with a TRUMA diesel/electricity heater.

 Tanks are all self-made by Woelcke.
-Photos show the fresh water tank, the grey water tank, the urine tank and the additional diesel tank.
+Pictures show the fresh water tank, the grey water tank, the urine tank and the additional diesel tank.
 Together with the standard diesel tank, the diesel capacity will allow us to go for more than 1000 km.

-We decided for KCT windows, which are very heavy and expensive, but have highest quality also in high altitudes.
+We decided for KCT windows, which are very heavy and expensive, but have the highest quality also in high altitudes.
 Window frames are painted in the same colour as used for the body.
 There is also a KCT roof hatch in the alcove.